Hot Market. More money for you.

 - Seller’s Listing Price is then set.

-The Home is now Active on the Market
+Your Home is on Market

-The first days on market are critical for market activity and offers.
+The first days on market are critical for market activity and multiple offers.
 From my experience a successful launch is validated by multiple showings in the first days.
 If the home is priced properly, we should receive more than one offer.

 Here are the following marketing activities once the home is on market: